p2panda/handbook/website/docs/tutorials/mushroom-app.md

 Now we can just call `getKeyPair` and we will either receive a new key pair when doing it for the first time or the old one if we're coming back.

 But how do we now share this information across the whole React application?
-As a React developer you might now different patterns probably: Prop drilling, Redux, Contexts .. there are many options and it is basically up to you.
+As a React developer you might know some patterns probably: Prop drilling, Redux, Contexts .. there are many options and it is basically up to you!
 In the mushroom app we've decided to use the [Context](https://reactjs.org/docs/context.html) pattern which gets especially interesting if we have many components.
 Let's have a look at the [`src/KeyPairContext.tsx`](https://github.com/p2panda/mushroom-app-tutorial/blob/main/src/KeyPairContext.tsx) file:

 ```typescript
 import React, { useMemo } from 'react';